From Hyperator to On-Chain Vault Curator

 Is this actually open source?

-The curriculum outline, the Hyperliquid Operator codebase, and all documentation are MIT-licensed and on GitHub.
+The curriculum outline, Hyperator codebase, and all documentation are MIT-licensed and on GitHub.
 Fork it, improve it, teach from it.
-ATC membership gets you into the community — live sessions, strategy discussions, code reviews, and the ongoing experiments we're running.
+ATC membership gets you into the community — live sessions, strategy discussions, code reviews, and ongoing experiments.

 Will this make me money?

 This is a community of builders, not financial advisors.
-Trading involves real risk of real loss.
-The curriculum teaches the technical infrastructure — building agents, managing risk, deploying safely.
-Whether any strategy profits depends on market conditions, your risk management, and your own judgment.
-We always start with paper trading and we share both wins and losses openly.
+Vault curation and trading involve real risk of real loss — especially when managing other people's capital.
+The curriculum teaches technical infrastructure: keeper bots, vault deployment, risk controls, and operational discipline.
+Whether any strategy profits depends on market conditions, your risk management, and your judgment.